This post was first published in 2017 and has since been updated with more advice and tips for things to do in Beijing.

-Don’t be fooled by the warm summers (from early June to mid-September), the weather is very hot and rainy and the smog makes the experience of visiting Beijing during this time of the year just as unpleasant as visiting in the heart of winter.
+Don’t be fooled by the warm summers (from early June to late August), the weather is very hot and rainy and the smog makes the experience of visiting Beijing tourist attractions during this time of the year just as unpleasant as visiting in the heart of winter.

-Without a doubt, the best time to visit Beijing is in the fall (September to early October) when the weather is reasonable (about 20-25°C) and rainfall is limited.
+Without a doubt, the best time for Beijing sightseeing is in the fall (September to early October) when the weather is reasonable (about 20-25°C) and rainfall is limited.
 Spring (April-May) can be another alternative.

 For more info on weather in Beijing throughout the year, check out “Best Times to Visit Beijing” by US News Travel.

-Beijing has a plethora of sights and attractions to explore during your visit.
+You won’t have to wonder long about what to do in Beijing.
+The city has a plethora of sights and Beijing attractions to explore during your visit.
 Having served as the capital of China for more than 800 years, Beijing is home to some of the most important historical and cultural remains in the country.

 But Beijing is not all about the historical sights and thousand-year-old landmarks.
 There is another side to the city, which is modern, vibrant and full of interesting things to discover.

 Beijing is a great place for shopping, from street markets to small boutiques and high-end shopping malls, there is something here for everyone.
 Follow a fashion designer’s favorite shopping route by exploring CNN Travel’s Beijing’s Best Shopping Areas or Huffington Post’s guide to Ten Best Places to Clothes Shop in Beijing.